lyteword/chspurgeon-tod/volume-7/psalm-126.md

 ## Works Upon The Hundred And Twenty-Sixth Psalm

-The Jews' deliverance out of Babylon, and the mystery of our Redemption: *Plainely demonstrated in ten Sermons upon the 126.* Psalme....Preached in Yorkshire, By John Hume, Minister of the Word...
+The Jews' deliverance out of Babylon, and the mystery of our Redemption: *Plainely demonstrated in ten Sermons upon the 126.* Psalme....
+Preached in Yorkshire, By John Hume, Minister of the Word...
 London...1628 *4to*.